 The “Lo” on 4-Lo represents the low-range gearing that has been engaged.
 This means the ratios of the gearbox combined with the transfer case are extremely reduced and only designed to be used in extreme driving conditions.

-Most off-road 4×4 vehicles have a 2H, 4H, and 4-Lo setting.
-When 4-Lo is engaged it means the 4WD power and torque are more readily available in the sense that, the revs will almost always be in the powerband.
-Stalling is virtually impossible and many modern 4WDs are equipped with anti-stall devices which allow you to almost stop in gear without clutch control on a manual 4WD.
+- When 4-Lo is engaged it means the 4WD power and torque are more readily available in the sense that, the revs will almost always be in the powerband.

-When in 4-Lo mode the 4WD can more easily drive on challenging terrain without placing strain on the gearbox, clutch, and engine.
-Challenging terrain could be:
+When in 4-Lo mode the 4WD can more easily drive on challenging terrain without placing undue strain on the transmission/gearbox, clutch, Transfer Case, and engine.

 - Loose deep beach sand